ChainSafe/lodestar/docs/pages/run/beacon-management/starting-a-node.md

 ### Sync Log Guide

-The Lodestar beacon syncronization log aims to provide information of utmost importance about the state of your node and be succinct at the same time.
+The Lodestar beacon sync log aims to provide information of utmost importance about the state of your node and be succinct at the same time.
 You may see the sync logs in the following format:

 `[Sync status] - [ Slot info ] - [Head info] - [Execution block info] - [Finalized info] - [Peers info]`